lucafabbri/Maybe/README.md

     var user = _db.Users.Find(id);
     if (user is null)
     {
-        throw new UserNotFoundException("User not found");
+        throw new UserNotFoundException(""User not found"");
     }
     return user;
 }